 The ASPCA Helped Animals Win Big in 2018

 As the year comes to a close, animals and the people who love them have much to celebrate.
-In state legislatures and city halls across the country, the ASPCA worked all year long to pass lifesaving bills—and defeat a few bad ones, too—all with the goal of making the U.S. a safer place for animals.
+In Congress, state legislatures and city halls across the country, the ASPCA worked all year long to pass lifesaving bills—and defeat a few bad ones, too—all with the goal of making the U.S. a safer place for animals.
 Check out some of the wins the ASPCA and our Advocacy Brigade helped secure for animals in 2018.

 The City Council of Springfield, Missouri, passed a local ordinance in October 2017 banning city residents from bringing new pit bulls into their homes.
 The ASPCA assisted the locally based Citizens Against BSL (breed-specific legislation) in educating Springfield citizens about the dangers of BSL and waging an on-the-ground campaign to repeal the ordinance via a question on the city’s August 2018 ballot.
 On Election Day, voters overwhelmingly voted to keep pets and families together, striking down the law by a margin of 68% to 32%.